For an optimal view of our website, please rotate your tablet horizontally.

 Built in the 19th century, the Al Serkal house was a former home of the British Commissioner for the Arabian Gulf.
 After other use, in the early 1960s it was transformed into the first hospital in Sharjah, where many prominent residents of the city were born.

-Bait Al Serkal serves the Sharjah Art Foundation as one of the venues for the Sharjah Biennial and for changing exhibitions, workshops and events.
+Bait Al Serkal serves the Sharjah Art Foundation as one of the venues for the Sharjah Biennial and for changing exhibitions.